What is God’s Plan for Marriage?

 An event aimed to encourage married couples in our church and to promote our new marriage book.

-Who were we to stand up in front of others and talk about what a healthy marriage looks like when we’re snarling at each other over setting the table?
+Who were we to stand up in front of others and talk about what a healthy marriage looks like when we’re snarling at each other as we’re setting the table?

 After about half an hour of this whisper yelling, we were able to come to enough of a resolution that we could sit across the dinner table from each other and not kill each other.